asherikov/codeincomplete/README.md

   style must not be allowed in modern C/C++/python code.
 Use classes or structures with appropriately named members instead, if not possible –- implement wrappers.

+- Avoid multipurpose variables, e.g., a variable to store time or flag.
+This is a well known, but still recurring anti-pattern.

+### Hungarian notation

+I am generally against any conventions that cannot not be automatically validated and are fully reliant on developer, including
+<https://en.wikipedia.org/wiki/Hungarian_notation>.
+There are, however, several
+cases when indicating the kind of variable, type, or function may be useful:

+- Indicating global variables with `g_` prefix – they should generally be avoided and used with care.

+- Indicating template types and variables with `t_` prefix – in order to emphasize objects that vary in different instantiations and may require additional hints for the compiler, e.g., `typename`, `template`.

+- Indicating measurement unit of a parameter with a suffix (`s` for second, `m` for meter, etc).
+There are various options to disambiguate units in the code, but values loaded from configuration files often need clarification.

 C++
 ---